sunmingtao/poker-hand-analysis/Leaks.md

 9. SB vs BB, not value bet 2 pair when possible flush completes on river (e.g Kc8h on KhQs5s4h8s, should pot bet/fold)
 10. Check call flop and turn, then lead river on 4 card to a flush board (e.g. KsJh on 4s2sQsJsKh, should check call the river)
 11. Afraid of bluffing the river when holding no showdown (e.g. 6s7s on Js4c2hKc3s, good candidates to triple barrel because it doesn't block flush draw, and it blocks nut straight, and it has no showdown value)
-12. BB vs BTN, Top pair not value bet after villain cbet flop then checks back
+12. BB vs BTN, Top pair not value bet on the river after villain cbet flop then checks back
 13. Flop check through, turn bluff, then river completes back door flush is usually a good card to bluff.
 14. Feel uncomfortable calling overbet with just one pair
 15. On 4 card to straight board (e.g. 789JA), OOP can bet small with merged range, but IP should always polar targeting villain's two pair, and can be balanced with lots of bluffs.
 Betting small IP makes no sense, very hard to balance with bluffs)
-16. SB vs BB, river check the nuts.
+16. SB vs BB, river check the nuts after cbet flop and turn.
+(Must check with a very good reason, if cannot find the reason then keep betting)

 ## Obeservation and thoughts: